 - The Cross Cultural Center (CCC) offers many services, including programs and workshops, and a safe space to connect with students from diverse backgrounds.
-The CCC is home to the Native American Culture Days and Powwow, and the Native American community intern.
+The CCC is home to the campus's Native American Powwow and Native American community intern.

 - Educational Opportunity Program